Upload Data to a Push Zone

-There are a couple of ways to upload data to a KeyCDN push zone.
-This guide walks through how to upload data both via FTP(S) and rsync to our CDN storage cloud.
+There are a couple of ways to upload data to a KeyCDN Push Zone.
+This guide walks through how to upload data both via FTPS and rsync over SSH to our CDN storage cloud.

 How to upload Files with FTP/FTPS